teltploek/DetErOsDerSnakker/README.md

  * Getting weird unicode from comment feed translated to readable characters
  * Slicing up strings in 100 character bulks, sending to Google TTS and stiching up again afterwards
  * Mocking up the frontend - mostly in my head right now, but should be prototyped somehow

+ ## Dev TODOs

+ * Make ps1-script more generic using relative dirs

 ---
 Wasting time since 1981